Black Mold Is A Worldwide Problem, But How Do You Know When You’ve Been Affected, And What Should You Do?

 If you smell mildew in your home, you are actively breathing in millions of spores in every single breath.
 Your body is telling you by that smell that there is a problem.
 Unfortunately, people don’t look into the toxic black mold issue, and within six months to a year, the smell goes away because they become immune to it.

 Another way to detect if you have a mold problem is to observe whether any weird symptoms, such as allergies disappear or ameliorate when you leave the house.

-Determining the location and then treating the mold is not always as simple as it seems.
+Determining the location and then treating mold in your indoor air is not always as simple as it seems.
 If you can visibly see mold or mildew, such as in the shower, on tile or around the toilet, don’t turn to bleach, as “it doesn’t effectively kill the mold.”
 Bedard recommends a filling a spray bottle ¾ with warm water, adding a small amount of natural dish or laundry soap, a bit of white vinegar, and several drops of tea tree oil – this is a biocide that will kill 99.3 percent of all micro organisms, whether bacteria or mold fungus.

 If mold is in your walls, it can be more difficult to determine.
 Call a professional mold inspector who can use an infrared thermal camera to detect mold in the walls or drain pipes.
 A mold professional will then treat the mold in the home.
 Take the time to ensure you hire a professional who will do the job properly — check references.
 If the mold is not properly removed, then it will continue to wreak havoc on your body.
 Depending on the amount of mold present, it may be necessary to leave your home for several days or weeks while the mold is removed.
 Once the home has been cleaned and continued exposure has been eliminated, then you can begin to treat the body.